 Most charges require an appearance in court.
 However, if the charge is Public Intoxication / Drinking in Public, these charges can be paid off prior to the court appearance date.
 A waiver document provided by our court must be signed and a payment of $340 ($200 fine, $140 court cost) must be paid in full.
 Payment plans are NOT available for this option.
 Mail in or bring the “waiver” to our office with full payment.
 These waivers can be picked up at our office or download the waiver here.
 Checks or Money Orders should be made out to "City of Little Rock."

 Yes, in most cases you can.
 If the person for whom you are making a payment is on probation, they may have to check in with their probation officer.
 To find out, please call the probation office at (501) 371-4725.
 Having the person's case number(s) will speed up the procedure.

-We accept cash, cashier's check, money order, and credit/debit cards.
+We accept cash, checks, cashier's check, money order, and credit/debit cards.

 Payments can be accepted through the mail, in person, on online at https://pay.courts.arkansas.gov/pay/

 If you mail a payment, please provide your case number(s) or payment plan number associated with your case(s).
 Make check or money order payable to "City of Little Rock".
 DO NOT SEND CASH IN THE MAIL.
 If you choose to make a payment online and do not know your payment plan number, call the court at (501) 371-4739.
 All monthly payments are due on or before the last day of every month.
-To make a payment online click the "online payments" option on the navigation frame to the left.
+To make a payment online follow the link above.
 (REMEMBER: THERE IS A $10.00 INSTALLMENT FEE ADDED TO YOUR UNPAID BALANCE EACH MONTH THAT IS NOT CREDITED TOWARD YOUR BALANCE.)

 Mail payment to: